Architecture & Design

 Why Discover More: Gothic architecture’s focus on light and height created some of the most awe-inspiring religious structures in history.

-Alt Text: Notre-Dame de Paris, with its iconic flying buttresses and pointed arches, exemplifying Gothic architecture.
+An artistic impression of Notre-Dame de Paris, with its iconic flying buttresses and pointed arches, exemplifying Gothic architecture.

 Architecture from 1700 to 1900: Neoclassicism to Art Nouveau